Atomistic mechanisms of dynamics in a two-dimensional dodecagonal quasicrystal: Appendix B: Collective motion in dodecagonal quasicrystal

-We next investigate the particle displacement process in greater detail.
-In Figure~\ref{fig:14}, we present an illustration of a putative phason flip at the very low temperature, $T = 0.3$.
+We investigate the particle displacement process during fast $\beta$ relaxation at lower temperatures.
+In Fig.~\ref{fig:16}, we present an illustration of a putative defect flip at the very low temperature, $T = 0.3$.
 Notably, all observed jumps occur at structural imperfections within the quasicrystal.
 In the case of a hexagonal tile, nonadjacent particles exist in a relatively unstable state, as predicted by the LJG potential.
-Consequently, particles apparently tend to move in search of more energetically favored positions, providing an energetic impetus for the phason flips.
-Figures \ref{fig:14}(a) and \ref{fig:14}(b) depict the spatial distribution of the same particle cluster at \(t = 0\) and \(t = 3 \times 10^4\), respectively.
-The red atom undergoes a phason flip (or several reversible phason flips) during this period.
-Interestingly, regardless of how many times these flips occur, the form of defects, \textit{i.e.}, the hexagonal tiles, persists and no topological transition is observed.
+Consequently, particles apparently tend to move in search of more energetically favored positions, providing a possible energetic impetus for defect flips.
+Fig.~\ref{fig:16}(a) and \ref{fig:16}(b) depict the spatial distribution of the same particle cluster at $t = 0$ and $t = 3 \times 10^4$, respectively.
+The red atom undergoes a ``jump" during this period.
+Interestingly, regardless of how many times these putative defect flips occur, the form of defects, \textit{i.e.}, the hexagonal tiles, persists and no topological transition is observed.
+The whole dynamic process is shown in Supplemental Video 2.
 Moreover, the number of defects exhibits a strong correlation with the preparation process of the quasicrystal phase, specifically the cooling rate.
 Quasicrystals with lower potential energy, corresponding to a lower concentration of defects, can be obtained through a slower cooling rate.
-In practice, forming "perfect" quasicrystals without defects is challenging due to the limitations of the timescale and length scale of our atomistic simulations, making it difficult to reach an equilibrium concentration of defects.
+In practice, forming ``perfect" quasicrystals without defects is challenging due to the limitations of the timescale and length scale of our atomistic simulations, making it difficult to reach an equilibrium concentration of defects.